 - Ribbons for trim or decoration

 - Glue gun to attach trims.

-Here’s how to make this Galentine’s Day Sachet Project:
+Here’s how to make this Galentine’s Day Gift Project:

 - On parchment paper, measure and draw out a pattern piece that measures 6″ x 11″.
 Cut out the pattern piece.